the-gigi/modern-go-programming/manuscript/overview.md

 - Delphi
 - Cobol(back in the day)

-The code I wrote that runs on:
+The code I wrote runs on:
 - Windows,
 - Linux
 - macOS